Fractional ownership of aircraft: Principle

 The original formula for fractional flight is similar to its present incarnation: customers purchase proportional shares of aircraft that are guaranteed to be available.
-The provider then purchases an additional 26 percent of capacity (over and above the fleet purchased by clients) to fulfill that guarantee.
-These extra planes bring the guarantee to 98 percent statistically.
+The provider then purchases an additional 26 per cent of capacity (over and above the fleet purchased by clients) to fulfil that guarantee.
+These extra planes bring the guarantee to 98 per cent statistically.
 The last 2% of the guarantee represents holidays and other worst-case situations.
 To close this gap in the guarantee, the company relies on "supplemental lift" from charter—either from affiliated companies or trusted third-party charter operators.
 As more client-owners join, a network effect results in a reduction of expensive empty legs: with a critical mass of customers, the theory is that it becomes more likely that a particular trip can be accommodated with minimal deadheading.
-In reality, it is not clear how many aircraft is required to reach an efficient scale, whether it is 50 aircraft, 400 aircraft, or whether it ever happens.
+In reality, it is not clear how many aircraft are required to reach an efficient scale, whether it is 50 aircraft or 400 aircraft, or whether it ever happens.

-Track Record
+Track record

-After twenty years, it is unclear that the model works in its current form.
-The original fractional model anticipated selling planes in 1/4 fractions, rather than the 1/16 or 1/32 fractions that have emerged.
-Each additional partial owner creates more demand and scheduling difficulties for each plane, particularly during peak periods.
-Further, the theory that a growing customer base will reduce empty-legs has proven limited.
-While there have been some improvements, the best-case "floor" of empty traffic is still above twenty percent of total traffic.
-Worst case for new operators can approach 50 percent.